 Upselling at Checkout

 Offering package deals or upgrades at check provides a chance to add cart value and sell additional products or services.
 The pitch can be as simple as offering an instant discount for adding a related item.
 One-time offers are also a way to create a sense of urgency and boost sales.
-These are all last-minute upselling or cross-selling techniques that appear at the point of final sale.
+These are all last-minute upselling or cross-selling techniques that appear at the point of the final sale.